 12:35 Luncheon Presentation: Discovery of Highly Specific Claudin 6 Antibodies for Targeting Cancer

-Engine.
 High-resolution epitope mapping, together with specificity analysis using the Membrane Proteome Array allowed selection of lead candidates mAbs.
-These mAbs bind unique residues on Claudin 6, creating novel intellectual property,
+These mAbs bind unique residues on Claudin 6, creating novel intellectual property, and lack reactivity

 1:50 Chairperson’s Remarks